 The Arrived Homes IPO date is currently unknown and likely years away.
 The company is still in the early stages of growth, proof of business plan, and operations.

-The author does not expect an Arrived Homes IPO in the next three to four years.
+The author does not expect an Arrived Homes IPO in the next three to five years.
 We expect at least two more private funding rounds to fuel growth before an IPO.
 Private funding rounds typically occur about every two years.

 Private investor demand may drive platform growth.
 The company’s ability to scale depends on its response to demand and how it can acquire enough properties to satisfy investors.
 Single-family home inventories remain tight as owners cling to their low 30-year mortgage rates.